-There are five steps to file integrity monitoring.
-These are as follows:
+There are five steps to file integrity monitoring:

 - Setting a policy: FIM begins when an organization defines a relevant policy.
 This step involves identifying which files on which computers the company needs to monitor.

 - Establishing a baseline for files: Before they can actively monitor files for changes, organizations need a reference point against which they can detect alterations.
 Companies should, therefore, document a baseline, or a known good state for files that will fall under their FIM policy.
 This standard should take into account the version, creation date, modification date, and other data that can help IT professionals provide assurance that the file is legitimate.